Best of the West (action figures)

-Marx enters the action figure marketplace
+History

+Background

 In 1964, toy manufacturer, Louis Marx and Company, sought the means to compete against Hasbro's newly introduced G.I.
 Joe action figure line.
 Marx was able to employ their state-of-the-art plastic injection technology to produce a 12" articulated action figure.
 Originally, this military figure, packaged under the name Stony Smith, did not have articulated knee joints.
 In 1965, bendable legs were added.
 The Stony Smith action figure came with molded-on plastic clothing and a full arsenal of equipment accessories.
 In 1966, realizing that their figure was not doing well against Hasbro's aggressive marketing campaigns, Marx produced a fully articulated figure with removable clothing.
 Originally marketed under the Stony Smith brand name, Marx later repackaged this figure under the names All American Fighter and Buddy Charlie (including a Canadian model).
 With the popularity of the mid 60's spy craze Marx also released a "Mike Hazard Double Agent" action figure.
 Despite Marx's efforts, none of the military figures did well in the action figure marketplace.

-Marx's western action figure series

 During this time, Marx realized they would need to take a different approach if they were going to become truly competitive in the action figure marketplace.
 In 1965, Marx focused on producing a 12" cowboy action figure named Johnny West.
 Also in 1965, along with Johnny, an Indian named Chief Cherokee and a horse named Thunderbolt with full tack were introduced.

 In 1966, Marx introduced cowgirl Jane West, her range horse, Flame, and a junior version of Thunderbolt, named Thundercolt.
 Additional new series items offered that year included a wild mustang, a teepee, a corral and a jeep and trailer set.

-The "Best of the West" series
+"Best of the West" series

 Commencing in 1967, Marx made a bold move to greatly expand its western action figure line-up.
 At the same time, the Best of the West began to appear for the first time in television ads as the official name of the toy line-up.

 Other figures added to the line-up in 1967 included more horses, other animals, and the West children.
 The family members included two girls, Josie and Janice, as well as two boys, Jay and Jamie.
-They had a chestnut or palomino "Pancho" pony, a wild buffalo, and two dogs Flick, a German shepherd and Flack, an English setter.
+They had a chestnut or palomino "Pancho" pony, a wild buffalo, and two dogs Flick, a German Shepherd and Flack, an English Setter.

 The West family collection also included other accessories, such as a buckboard, covered or surrey wagon with horses that were fully rigged as well as a homestead for the West family.
 The homestead, made of cardboard, was known as "Circle X Ranch", named for the trademark logo of Marx Toys.
 Horses in the collection included palomino, black, bay, and chestnut color variations of Thunderbolt.
 Other horses included Buckskin and Comanche.
 Buckskin (despite its name) was available in brown or palomino, each with fixed legs and a neck and head complete with full articulation.